louismartin/http-monitor/README.md

 Parameters should be set in parameters.cfg

+On Linux:
+-Run simulation with run_simulation.sh
+-Run log monitor with run_monitor.sh
+-Run Unit tests with run_tests.sh
+(python3.4 must be recognized as an internal command)

+On Windows:
 -Run simulation with run_simulation.bat
 -Run log monitor with run_monitor.bat
 -Run Unit tests with run_tests.bat